Saif-Shamjid/Next-Assignment-1/README.md

 # the END

 pewww,, So finally it's the End.
 Thank you everyone, thanks for your attention , I'm exhausted right now I bet you are too.
 IT's took a long time for me to wrote down everything after all it was my first Blog.
-I'm not a professional write so forgive me if there is some grammatical or spelling mistakes.
+I'm not a professional writer so forgive me if there is some grammatical or spelling mistakes.
 BEST OF LUCK ALL